0xChijioke/scaffold-frog/README.md

   <a href="https://scaffoldeth.io">Website</a>
 </h4>

-This repo integrate frog framework into scaffold-eth 2.
+This repo integrates frog framework into scaffold-eth 2.

 **Frog**: A minimal & lightweight framework for Farcaster Frames.